philpagel/ET44.py/README.md

     lcr = EZ44("ASRL/dev/ttyACM0", delay=0.5, baudrate=14400)

+If you have a rebranded device, it may not be recognized because the model identification string is different.
+You can override automatic model detection by setting the `model` argument in the constructor method.
+E.g.:

+    lcr = EZ44("ASRL/dev/ttyACM0", model="ET4410")

+This will assume the device is the specified model even if the model string suggests otherwise.

-You can also try talking to the deive directly with a terminal programm.
+You can also try talking to the device directly with a terminal program.
 E.g. `tio`:

     tio --input-mode line -e -b 9600 -m ONLCRNL /dev/ttyACM0